Explaining 'big' Bible words to kids

 b.
 Then they crucified Jesus—they nailed Him to a wooden cross.

 a. … Scripture, which is God’s Word, the Bible.

-b. … Pentecost, which is a Jewish feast to celebrate the beginning of harvest.
+b. … Pentecost, which is a Jewish feast celebrating the beginning of the wheat harvest.

 a.
 A veil or curtain separated...